reactjs/react.dev/content/blog/2020-09-21-introducing-the-new-jsx-transform.md

 npx react-codemod update-react-imports
 ```

+>Note
+>
+>If you're getting errors when running the codemod, try specifying a different JavaScript dialect when `npx react-codemod update-react-imports` asks you to choose one.
+In particular, at this moment the "JavaScript with Flow" setting supports newer syntax than the "JavaScript" setting even if you don't use Flow.
+[File an issue](https://github.com/reactjs/react-codemod/issues) if you run into problems.
+>
+>Keep in mind that the codemod output will not always match your project's coding style, so you might want to run [Prettier](https://prettier.io/) after the codemod finishes for consistent formatting.

 Running this codemod will:

 * Remove all unused React imports as a result of upgrading to the new JSX transform.